 Communication between pupils and staff, by whatever method, should take place within clear and explicit professional boundaries.
-This includes the wider use of technology such as mobile phones, text messaging, e-mails, digital cameras, videos, web-cams, websites, social networking sites, online gaming and blogs.
+This could include the wider use of technology such as mobile phones, text messaging, e-mails, social networking sites and online gaming.
 Staff should not share any personal information with a pupil.
-They should not request, or respond to, any personal information from the pupil, other than that which might be appropriate as part of their professional role.
+They should not request, or respond to, any personal information from a pupil, other than that which might be appropriate as part of their professional role.
 Staff should ensure that all communications are transparent and open to scrutiny.

 Staff should also be circumspect in their communications with pupils so as to avoid any possible misinterpretation of their motives or any behaviour which could be construed as grooming.
-They must not give their personal contact details to pupils including e-mail, home or mobile telephone numbers, unless the need to do so is agreed with senior leadership and parents.
-E-mail or text communications between any staff and a pupil outside agreed protocols may lead to disciplinary and/or criminal investigations.
-This also includes communications through internet based web sites, such as social networking, instant messaging or gaming.
+They must not give their personal contact details to pupils unless the need to do so is agreed with senior leadership and parents.
+Any electronic or online communications between any staff and a pupil outside agreed protocols may lead to disciplinary and/or criminal investigations.

-Communication with ex-pupils who are over 18 is left to staff discretion.
+Communication or connecting with ex-pupils who are over 18 is left to staff discretion, but we recommend leaving this until "year 16".
 Please be conscious of the fact that ex-pupils may be in contact with current pupils.